supercollider/supercollider/README_LINUX.md

   libqt6svgwidgets6
 ```

 If you are on Ubuntu, check the sections below.
-If these instructions don't work, you will have to use the official Qt installer.
+If these instructions don't work, you will have to use the official Qt installer (see below).

 ##### Installing Qt on Ubuntu 22.04, 24.04